 FIRST ALERT DAY in effect for Severe Storms

-LABOR DAY: Partly cloudy and cooler with a chance for scattered showers by afternoon.
-High: 76°.
+LABOR DAY: Mostly clear/partly cloudy, cooler.
+Chance for scattered showers by evening.
+High: 77°.
+Winds: NE 5-10 mph.

 Copyright 2020 KWQC.
 All rights reserved.